vinayak-tyagi/Self-driving-car-using-RPI/README.md

 ## Description
 There are 3 file in the project

 - `mk_training_data` = This file is used to make training data which are images & CSV file.
-The images are captured from rpi camera module and csv is made from Node-red UI.
+The images are captured from RPI Camera module and CSV is made from Node-Red.
 <b>This file need to exected in RPI itself </b> and one can change the data dir and someone can also saved its data in it's thumbdrive by simply connecting it to RPI and then change the dir path.
 <br></br>
 `Node-Red` = It is used to control the GPIO pins for making the training data the high and low status of pins drive the motors and finally these status are captured in csv file.